kalos02/ChessWBA/README.md

   server, and is perfect for a project of this size.
 The  SQL library is used to query it safely.

-CS50 SQL LIBRARY
-  This is the same database library used in CS50 Finance.
-It wraps SQLite and makes queries safe by automatically using parameterized placeholders, which prevents SQL injection attacks.
-Every database call in app.py uses:
-    db.execute("SELECT * FROM users WHERE id = ?", user_id)

 JINJA2 (HTML Templating)
   Jinja2 is Flask's built-in templating engine.
 It lets me write HTML files